diegoclair/bookstore_microservices/microservice_user/README.md

 # Microservice_user
-Microservice User
+Microservice User of bookstore project

 ## Description

-This microservice has that main responsabilities :
+This microservice has that main responsabilities:

 * Create a user
 * Update a user
 * Delete a user
-* Get all users
 * Get user by ID
-* Get users by status
+* Get users by status (active, inactive)

-This microservice also use oauth lib to authenticate a user: github.com/diegoclair/bookstore_oauth-go/oauth
+This microservice also use oauth lib to authenticate a user: github.com/diegoclair/bookstore_oauth-go/oauth</b></b>

+## Start:

+Run: <b>docker-compose up</b>